Betty-Blocks-Services/docusign-block/readme.md

 2. Search for `DocuSign Tokens`.

-3. Click on the green checkmark in the `READ`-column and choose `Use filter`.
+3. Click on the green check mark in the `READ`-column and choose `Use filter`.

 4. Configure the filter and click `Apply` and `Save`: